 - Water is flowing inside the heat exchanger adequately or not

-If you found water is not hot enough
+- If you find the water is not hot enough

 - Maybe you set low temperature, check temp. controller

-- Gas pressure may low if gas operates it
+- Gas pressure may be quiet if gas operates it

 - Water filter or fixtures aerator may clog

 How to fix

 - Fix the temperature in the controller as per your desire

 - Ensure minimum water inflow